Root estimation in Galton-Watson trees

 and let $X$ be the set of all integers $x$ such that $(n+x) \bmod h = 0$.
 Then

 as $n\to \infty$.
-If $(n + x)\bmod h \neq 0$, then $\pr\{ \xi_1 +\cdots + \xi_n\} = 0$.\slug
+If $(n + x)\bmod h \neq 0$, then $\pr\{ \xi_1 +\cdots + \xi_n {= n + x}\} = 0$.\slug

-\boldlabel The number of nodes of degree {\mathbold i}. \hldest{xyz}{}{numbernodes} Recall that we write $N_i$ to indicate the number of nodes of tree-degree $i$ in a Galton-Watson tree.
-We will show a that as $n$ gets large, the proportion of nodes in the tree of degree $i$a approaches $p_i$.
+\boldlabel The number of nodes of degree {\mathbold i}. \hldest{xyz}{}{numbernodes} Recall that we write $N_i$ to indicate the number of nodes of tree-degree $i$ in a Galton--Watson tree.
+We will show a {result} that as $n$ gets large, the proportion of nodes in the tree of degree $i$ approaches $p_i$.
 The following lemma is due to Aldous~\cite{aldous1991} and Janson~\cite{janson2016}.